ASP.NET Core InProcess Hosting

 ASP.NET Core InProcess Hosting Model

-What is the Hosting Model in ASP.NET Core?
+What are Hosting Models in ASP.NET Core?

 What is the InProcess Hosting Model in ASP.NET Core?